Install Geekbench on Linux (Tutorial)

 1.1 In your home directory, create a temporary directory and enter it:

-1.2 Download the latest Geekbench 4 and / or latest Geekbench 5 and extract the archives:
+1.2 Download the Geekbench 4 or 5 or the latest Geekbench 6 and extract the archives:

 wget https://cdn.geekbench.com/Geekbench-4.4.4-Linux.tar.gz